Perth suburb profile

 Perth rental market trends

 The rental market in Perth has experienced notable growth, with house rents increasing by 7.1% over the past year to $750 per week, while unit rents have surged 12.9% to $700 per week.
-This upward trend reflects strong demand and ongoing investment in the area, making Perth an attractive option for both renters and investors seeking robust returns in a vibrant urban setting.
+This upward trend reflects strong demand and investment in the area, making Perth an attractive option for both renters and investors seeking robust returns in a vibrant urban setting.

 Suburbs near Perth